edgexfoundry/device-rest-go/README.md

 The locally built Docker image can then be used in place of the published Docker image in your compose file.
 See [Compose Builder](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder#gen) `nat-bus` option to generate compose file for NATS and local dev images.

-## REST Server
+## REST Endpoints

-This device service creates the additional parametrized `REST` endpoint:
+This device service creates the additional parametrized `REST` endpoints

+### Async

-End device will be pushing data to these endpoints.
-For this end device will be running with REST client.
+End device will be pushing async data to these endpoints.

 ```
 /api/v2/resource/{deviceName}/{resourceName}